18F/handbook/_pages/business-units/18f/projects-partners/collaboration-tools.md

 ### Feedback Collection

 **Qualtrics** is a feedback collection tool that helps with creating surveys.
 These surveys can be distributed in a variety of ways including on websites like [usa.gov](https://www.usa.gov/); and used to create data dashboards.
 Any TTS employee may use this tool for free.
-Licenses may be aquired by contacting GSA's Office of Customer Experience (OCE) at customerexperience@gsa.gov.
-Please make sure to state your business case in your request.
+The [Qualtrics Handbook page]({{site.baseurl}}/qualtrics/) has detailed information on how to request a license and use the tool.

 <details markdown="block">